 The graphics you will use in your own games are made up of images called sprites or 3D models which are textured with images depending on the type of game you will be making.
 I will tell you more about them and show you how to get professional sprites and 3D model textures you can use when making a game.

 The art used in 2D games is often referred to as a sprite.
 A game sprite is a picture or image that is used in the game to create the visual appearance.
-For example if you have a platform made up of grass for the player to walk on then the grass image will be a sprite.
+For example, if you have a platform made up of grass for the player to walk on, the grass image will be a sprite.
 Game sprites are used to make up the look of the levels and characters of most 2D games.
+Smaller 2D game art such as characters are often referred to as game sprites and the background scenery is usually referred to as scenery or background art.

 You can download textures and models online.
 There are some websites offering game graphics for free while other websites are selling the game graphics.
 OpenGameArt.org is a good place to download free textures and sprites for your games and has a large range of art contributed by the community pf users on that website.
 For developers looking for a rage of commertial sprites and game assets I recommend GraphicRiver because there is some good quality game art there ready to us in your games.